prgrphnrtr/mUPC/1 - laws/UPCRoP/UPCRoP.md

 	- (d) the action number of the action in respect of which the application is made or, where the application is lodged before the action has been brought, a brief description of the action;
 	- (e) an indication of the value  of the action and the costs to be covered by legal aid;
 	- (f) where legal aid is requested for  costs of legal assistance and representation, the name of the proposed representative;
-	- (g) an indication of the applicant ’s financial resources, such as income, a ssets and capital, and of the applicant ’s family situation including an assessment of the resources of persons who are financially dependent on the applicant;
+	- (g) an indication of the applicant 's financial resources, such as income, a ssets and capital, and of the applicant 's family situation including an assessment of the resources of persons who are financially dependent on the applicant;
 	- (h) where appropriate, a reasoned request for suspension of a time limit which would otherwise n eed to be observed until the date of notification of the order deciding on legal aid.

 3. The application for legal aid must be supported by:
-	- (a) evidence of the applicant ’s need for assistance, such as certificates attesting his income, assets and capital and family situation; and
+	- (a) evidence of the applicant 's need for assistance, such as certificates attesting his income, assets and capital and family situation; and
 	- (b) where the application is lodged before the action has been brought, an indication of the evidence in support of the action.

 4. In the event of an appeal, a new application shall be lodged.